PokemonAutomation/ComputerControl/Wiki/Software/README.md

 - The device is not running a compatible program.

 Common video capture errors are:
-- The capture card is in use by another program.
+- The capture card is in use by another software program.
+Try closing them.
-- The capture card is not receiving enough power over the USB connection.
 - There are multiple capture cards connected to the same physical USB port on the computer (by means of a hub). (see [multiple capture cards](#multiple-switch-considerations))
+- The USB port is broken or does not provide enough power to the capture card.
+Try other USB ports.
+- Check your connection is secure for cables and capure card.
+- The HDMI cable may be broken.
+Try a new cable.

+To rule out possible video capture errors:
+- Check if the PC sees the capture card via Windows Device Manager (or other device management software).
+- Check if the vide stream is available on OBS (or other streaming software).

 ## Step 8: Setup sound.